-5.2 Improving rain rate estimates
+6.2 Improving rain rate estimates

-The rainfall retrieval procedure of the HE is also mainly based on the relationship between the brightness temperature (10.7 $\mu$ m) and observed rain rate.
+The rainfall retrieval procedure of the HE is also mainly based on the relationship between the brightness temperature (10.7 μm) and observed rain rate.
 Estimation of the amount of rainfall may be improved by classifying the brightness temperature patterns (BTP) with the corresponding rain formation processes.
 The following channels will be used to classify the BTP with the corresponding rain process.
-Channel 1 (0.65 $\mu$ m) will be used to classify the events according to the cloud optical thickness.
-The reflected portion of channel 2 (3.9 $\mu$ m) during the daytime will be used as an indirect measurement of the cloud drop size distribution, thermodynamic phase, and particle shape [16].
+Channel 1 (0.65 μm) will be used to classify the events according to the cloud optical thickness.
+The reflected portion of channel 2 (3.9 μm) during the daytime will be used as an indirect measurement of the cloud drop size distribution, thermodynamic phase, and particle shape [18].
 Channel 4 (10.7 μm) will be used to classify the rainfall events according to temperature.
-The infrared band differencing will also be used to develop the classification algorithm.
-The difference between the 10.7-μm brightness temperature and 3.9-μm will be useful to determine whether a cloud top is composed of liquid water or ice.
-As stated previously, the IR-WV difference (6.5-10.7 $\mu$ m) is usually negative; however, convective clouds with positive differences have likely already begun to precipitate, especially in tropical atmospheres that support warm top convection.
+Brightness temperature differences will also be used to develop the classification algorithm: The difference between the 10.7-μm and 3.9um brightness temperatures will be useful to determine whether a cloud top is composed of liquid water or ice.
+As stated previously, the IR-WV difference (6.5-10.7 μm) is usually negative; however, convective clouds with positive differences have likely already begun to precipitate, especially in tropical atmospheres that support warm top convection.
 The 13.3-10.7 μm differencing technique is used to characterize and delineate cumulus clouds.
-This research will focus on convective clouds, and consequently, the factors to be consider for the classification of BTP and rain types are: area, depth, duration, and updraft velocity.